w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

-Discuss standard keyboard interactions, such as the use of the Tab, Enter, or arrow keys.
-Explain that when non-standard keyboard interactions are to be used, designers need to define them and collaborate with developers to implement them.
+Discuss standard keyboard interactions, such as the use of the tab, enter, escape, and arrow keys.
+Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users expectations, thus these interactions need to be well documented and be consistent throughout the interface.
+Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Learning Outcomes for Topic